telerik/kendo-react/docs/knowledge-base/add-custom-tools-to-the-editor-and-customize-built-in-tools.md

 This can be achieved by creating a tool that will insert a non editable [Node](https://prosemirror.net/docs/ref/#model.Node).
 This Node will function as a single element and will be removed with a single key press.

 {% meta height:420 %}
+{% embed_file editor/add-non-editable-element/app.jsx preview %}
-{% embed_file editor/add-non-editable-element/main.jsx preview %}
+{% embed_file editor/add-non-editable-element/main.jsx %}
 {% embed_file editor/add-non-editable-element/InsertShortcodeTool.jsx %}
 {% endmeta %}